kelwyres/Bactabolize/README.md

 pip install -e .

 # Check
-which -a metabolic
+which -a bactabolize
-metabolic --version
+bactabolize --version
 ```

 ## License